kandilidinesh/live-bidding/README.md

   - **System Health & Monitoring:** There is no UI dashboard for system health, queue status, or Redis/RabbitMQ connection state.
   - **DDoS Protection:** WebSocket connection rate limiting (`WsConnectionRateLimitGuard`) and bid throttling (`BidThrottleInterceptor`) are enforced in the backend, but users only see error messages if limits are hit.
   - **Redis Pub/Sub & Caching:** The backend uses Redis to cache the current highest bid and to broadcast bid updates across server instances.
 These mechanisms are transparent to the UI.
+  - **Upcoming & Scheduled Auctions:** Auctions that are scheduled for the future or not yet started are not displayed in the UI.
+Only live auctions are visible to users.
   - **Session & Real-Time Data Sync:** Redis is used for real-time data synchronization and session-like state, but session management is not exposed in the UI.
+   - **Optimistic Locking & Concurrency:** Prisma transactions and database-level constraints ensure safe concurrent bidding, but the UI does not display transaction or locking status.
   - **Full REST API:** The backend exposes a comprehensive set of REST endpoints for auctions, bids, and users (see "REST API Endpoints" section above for details).
 Only a subset of these endpoints are surfaced in the UI.
 The following endpoints are **not** covered in the UI:
     - `POST /auctions/schedule` — Schedule a future auction
     - `PATCH /auctions/:id/end` — End an auction via REST (UI uses WebSocket event instead)
     - `POST /users` — Create a new user
     - `GET /users/:id` — Get details of a specific user
-  - **Optimistic Locking & Concurrency:** Prisma transactions and database-level constraints ensure safe concurrent bidding, but the UI does not display transaction or locking status.

-**Summary:**
-The UI covers the main user/admin flows (bidding, auction management, real-time updates), but advanced backend features—such as audit trails, infrastructure health, message queue internals, and distributed cache/pubsub—are only implemented and observable in the backend code and infrastructure, not in the UI.

 ## User Simulation